Jeshibu/Playnite-wiki/Known-Issues.md

 - `RivaTuner` and its derivatives like MSI Afterburner, EVGA Precision etc.
 - `Nahimic Service`, generally causes issues to a lot of apps and games [including Playnite](https://playnite.link/forum/thread-747.html).

+### UI stuttering and mouse lag

+Can occur when using G-Sync monitor with "windowed mode" support enabled.
+To fix the issue either disable GPU acceleration in settings menu (not recommended) or create Playnite profile in Nvidia's control panel and set `Monitor Technology` to `Fixed Refresh`

+* Open the NVIDIA Control Panel and navigate to "Manage 3D Settings"
+* Select the "Program Settings" tab
+* Click "Add" to add a program, and select Playnite
+* Change the "Monitor Technology" from "G-SYNC" to "Fixed Refresh"

+The same issue can be seen on AMD cards with FreeSync enabled.
+The issue is [in UI toolkit](https://github.com/dotnet/wpf/issues/2294) we use and so far was not addressed by the developers.

+### UI stuttering and mouse lag #2

+If you have blur applied to background image (can be changed in the settings), there's known issue with some integrated Intel GPUs that can't handle it properly.
+You will either need to lower the blur intensity and quality or disable it altogether.

+### UI stuttering and mouse lag #3

+Intel GPUs have been know to have bad compatibility with some WPF features we use (WPF is UI library Playnite uses).
+If you have multiple GPUs, make sure that Playnite [is not running](https://www.digitalcitizen.life/set-which-video-cards-are-used-apps-games-windows-10/) on integrated Intel one.
+Otherwise you may try disabling effect like background blur and transition animations to increase performance.

+### UI stuttering when scrolling large lists

+Usually caused by slow hard drive or if GPU acceleration is disabled.
+To mitigate issue make sure that GPU acceleration is enabled and try to enabled `Asynchronous image loading` option.
+Some improvements are also planned in issue [#454](https://github.com/JosefNemec/Playnite/issues/454)

 ### Web view fails to initialize on Windows 7

 Install this to fix the issue: https://www.microsoft.com/en-us/download/details.aspx?id=48145